 Are lease options legal in the UK and are they a good idea?

 You may have come across the idea of a lease option.
-Well I guess if you’re reading this article you have.
-But it may be you’ve linked to this page from another article of mine.
-This article looks at the legality of lease options in the UK and whether lease options are a good idea or not.
+This article looks at the legality of lease options in the UK and whether property lease options are a good idea or not.

 If you are trying to sell your house and need to achieve a certain price.
-If you are in the difficult situation where you really can’t reduce the sale price of your house.
+If you are in the difficult situation where you really can’t reduce the sale price of your house; Is selling your house on a lease option a good idea for you?
 A lease option will usually allow you to sell your house at the price you’re looking to achieve.
 A lease option will give you the opportunity to move on.
-They avoid your becoming a landlord and having to rent out your property to tenants yourself.
+They avoid you becoming a landlord and having to rent out your property to tenants yourself.

 What is a lease option?